Cwantic/Documentation/Python/Samples/lyre.md

 ![Image](../../Images/PythonSample7_1.jpg)

 Press the "three points" button and select "Import image".
-You need to create a 32x32 transparent PNG for the icon of the button and an illustration of the lyre for the window.
+You need to create a 32x32 transparent PNG for the icon of the button and an illustration of the expansion loop for the window.

 Press the "three points" button and select "Add a python file".
 We will create a file for some trigonometric functions and one for the definition of the window.